Yandex Cloud

 --url 'https://mdb.api.cloud.yandex.net/managed-opensearch/v1/clusters/<cluster_ID>/backups'

-3. To get the list of backups for all clusters in the folder:
+3. To get a list of backups for all clusters in a folder:

 1. Call the Backup.List method, e.g., via the following cURL request: